AdilDevStuff/PlayAtCamPos/README.md

 - There should be only one `CharacterBody3D` in the scene to make it work currently.
 I will find a way to make it work with given target in future (Prob. with groups).

 # How To Install
-1. Download the `PlayAtCamPos` folder from this repo
+1. Download the `PlayAtCamPos` folder from this repo(main branch for stable experience, dev branch for contributing & latest updates)
 2. Copy the folder to `res://addons/PlayAtCamPos` in your godot project.
 3. Go to project settigs > Plugins and enable the plugin there
 4. Done!